DC Foster Parent Rights: Bill of Rights, Appeals, and Complaint Process

 - Contact FAPAC for advocacy support

-- If you have reason to believe the child's safety is at risk in the proposed new placement, you can contact the DC Child and Family Services hotline
+- If you have reason to believe the child's safety is at risk in the proposed new placement, use CFSA's current child-safety reporting channel

 Foster-to-adopt situations.
-If you are a foster parent who has filed an adoption petition for a child in your care, your legal standing increases.
+If you are a foster parent who has filed an adoption petition for a child in your care, the petition may affect the legal analysis.
 Consult with an attorney about your options if CFSA proposes moving the child after an adoption petition has been filed.

 FAPAC as Your Advocacy Partner

-The DC Foster & Adoptive Parent Association (FAPAC) is your most practical resource when dealing with rights and complaint issues.
+The DC Foster and Adoptive Parent Advocacy Center (FAPAC) is your most practical resource when dealing with rights and complaint issues.
 They know the CFSA system, have relationships with agency supervisors, and can help you understand what leverage you actually have in a given situation.

 FAPAC does not provide legal representation, but they provide: